ibm-cloud-docs/security-services/known-issues.md

 1. Click **Save**.
 1. Follow the steps in [Step 3.
 Validate and deploy the architecture](/docs/security-services?topic=security-services-deploy-css#deploy-validate) to upgrade the deployable architecture stack to version.

-## Object Storage buckets deployed without activity tracking
-{: #ki-cos-no-at}

-Because of a limitation with the IBM Terraform provider, activity tracking is not enabled for {{site.data.keyword.cos_full_notm}} buckets that are created by the {{site.data.keyword.name-da}} deployable architecture.
-After the provider supports the feature, a new version of the deployable architecture will be released.

 ## Error when you try to undeploy key management
 {: #ki-kms-undeploy}